Sai-Moen/rawaccel/scripting/Docs/Guide.md

-Note that the C# Double type is used for calculations, therefore numbers do not have infinite precision and can accrue an error over the course of a calculation, but this should not be a problem in the vast majority of cases, as long as you are wary of strict equality comparison with numbers that have changed.
+Note that the C# Double type is used for calculations, therefore numbers do not have infinite precision and can accrue an error over the course of a calculation, but this should not be a problem in the vast majority of cases, as long as you are wary of strict equality comparison with numbers that have been used in calculation.

 ### Arithmetic